Modern 21st-Century Sustainable Fuel and Energy Solutions

 Replacing Petrol with Sustainable, Clean Energy Sources

-Combustion of refined crude oil (gasoline, diesel, other petroleum-based fuels) has a significant negative impact on public health and the environment.
-[It must be noted that although diesel-fueled vehicles are more energy-efficient than their gasoline-fueled counterparts, they still carry significant negative externalities, not the least of which is higher nitrous oxide emissions - a very potent greenhouse gas.]
+Combustion of refined crude oil (gasoline, diesel, and other petroleum-based fuels such as jet fuel) has a significant negative impact on public health and the environment.
+[It must be noted that although diesel-fueled vehicles are more energy-efficient than their gasoline-fueled counterparts, they still carry significant negative externalities and GHGs, not the least of which is higher nitrous oxide emissions - a very potent greenhouse gas].

 Petroleum combustion poses a risk to the planet in the form of a dramatic increase in greenhouse gas emissions (GHGs), exacerbating climate change.
 Besides being responsible for GHGs, petrol products are responsible for a significant quantity of hazardous local pollution.

 Environmental hazards and pollution stemming from the combustion of petroleum for transportation include toxic air pollutants, particulate pollution, volatile organic compounds, and a range of GHGs and other emissions.
-Immediate dangers of burning petroleum fuels are a decrease in air quality in urban environments, posing a significant public health risk.
+The immediate danger of burning petroleum fuels is a decrease in air quality in urban environments, posing a significant public health risk.

 Additionally, oil is a finite resource, a non-renewable natural resource, and is eventually going to be depleted, with no way to regenerate the fuel source.